Irene Higginson

 Irene J. Higginson is a British professor, head of department and the director of King's College London's Cicely Saunders Institute.

 Higginson has a medical degree from the University of Nottingham.

 Higginson is the director of the Cicely Saunders Institute, at King's College London, the world's first purpose-built institute of palliative care.
-She was appointed an OBE in 2008 for services to medicine.
+She was appointed an OBE in 2008 for services to medicine and was elected a Fellow of the Academy of Medical Sciences in 2013.